-Management seeks to address liquidity needs related to seasonal outflows by identifying political organization accounts, tracking activity, communicating with clients and retaining high cash balances at the Federal Reserve to fund deposit outflows.
+Deposit account balances received from federal political organizations fluctuate due to the seasonality of fundraising and spending around federal elections.
+Management seeks to address liquidity needs by tagging such accounts, tracking activity, communicating with clients and retaining high cash balances at the Federal Reserve to fund sudden deposit outflows.